Find Community

 Recognize the Signs

-Dr. Peterson advises families to watch for these telltale signs:
+Dr. Petersen advises families to watch for these telltale signs:

 Safety red flags – As memory loss progresses, safety is a significant concern.
 Is your loved one forgetting to turn off appliances, leaving the stove on, forgetting to lock the doors or not eating properly?
 Have there been recent visits to the emergency room?